What is skin effect in transmission lines?

 A steady direct current flowing through the conductors is uniformly distributed over the whole cross-section of the conductor.
 However, an alternating current flowing through the conductor does not distribute uniformly, rather it tends to concentrate near the surface of the conductor as shown in the figure.
 This is known as skin effect in transmission line.

 Thus, the tendency of an alternating current to concentrate near the surface of the conductor is known as skin effect in transmission line.

 Due to skin effect, the effective area of the cross-section of the conductor through which current is to flow is reduced.
 This increases the resistance of conductor when carrying an alternating current.
 The cause of skin effect in transmission line is explained below:

 Generally, a stranded conductor is used and each strand carries a small part of the current.
 The each conductor strand, near the center, is surrounded by a greater magnetic flux and hence has larger inductance than that strand near the surface.
 The high reactance (opposition) of inner stands restricts the flow of current in the center and causes it to flow near the surface of the conductor which produces skin effect.

-The skin effect in transmission line depends upon the following factors:
+The skin effect in transmission lines depends upon the following factors:

 - Nature of material.